kestra-io/kestra-flows-template/README.md

 `development` allows you to test your flow before going in production.
 Make sure you are not working at the same time on it.

 `production` requires you to create a PR to validate your changes before being able to apply.
+> Note: Using namespaces to seperate environment within the same Kestra instance is not recommanded for production.
+You can read more about best practices for Kestra environment and deployment management [here](https://kestra.io/docs/best-practices/from-dev-to-prod)
 >TODO: improve developer experience if concurrent access.
 Not needed now.
 Secure `terraform apply` in production using CI/CD.

 ## FLow deployment